Coders-Compass/articulate-coderscompass/README.md

-# The `my-package` Package
+# The `articulate-coderscompass` Package
 <div align="center">Version 0.1.0</div>

-A short description about the project and/or client.
+Template for a two column article layout for the [Coders' Compass website](https://coderscompass.org).
+It allows users to write articles in markdown or Typst, which can then be rendered to a PDF suitable for print.
+Uses Coders' Compass branding and styling.

 ## Template adaptation checklist

 - [ ] Fill out `README.md`
   - Change the `my-package` package name, including code snippets
   - Check section contents and/or delete sections that don't apply
-- [ ] Check and/or replace `LICENSE` by something that suits your needs
+- [x] Check and/or replace `LICENSE` by something that suits your needs
-- [ ] Fill out `typst.toml`
+- [x] Fill out `typst.toml`
   - See also the [typst/packages README](https://github.com/typst/packages/?tab=readme-ov-file#package-format)
-- [ ] Adapt Repository URLs in `CHANGELOG.md`
-  - Consider only committing that file with your first release, or removing the "Initial Release" part in the beginning
 - [ ] Adapt or deactivate the release workflow in `.github/workflows/release.yml`
   - to deactivate it, delete that file or remove/comment out lines 2-4 (`on:` and following)
   - to use the workflow